 Talk to your financial adviser for more information or if you have an AMP policy or super account, contact us through the details on your policy or super statement.

 If you let your insurance lapse (or expire) you’ll no longer be covered, and you may not be able to get the same level of cover or at the same price again in the future.

 If you’re paying your insurance through super and your super balance is not enough to fund your insurance premiums, your insurance may also lapse.

-If you want to take out cover a second time, you may need to go through an underwriting process, which will take into account your health and financial details at this later point in time.
+If you want to take out cover a second time, you may need to go through an underwriting process, which will account for your health and financial details at this later point in time.
 As health can worsen with age, this may result in exclusions or increased costs.
-Sometimes insurers will allow reinstatement processes with less underwriting within a short period after lapse or cancellation.
+Sometimes insurers will allow reinstatement processes with less underwriting, within a short period after lapse or cancellation.

 How to make an insurance claim

 If you need to make a claim on your insurance, get in touch with your insurance provider.
 Or if you have insurance through your super, contact your super fund to find out what information they need from you to assess your claim.